imtayadeway/imtayadeway.github.io/_posts/2016-08-01-testing-json-apis-with-rspec-composable-matchers.md

 aggregation, a feature first introduced in RSpec 3.3.
-Examples that are configured to aggregate failures will execute all the expectations and report on all the failures so you aren't stuck with just the rather opaque "expected 200, got 500" message from your HTTP status expectation.
+Examples that are configured to aggregate failures will execute all the expectations and report on all the failures so you aren't stuck with just the rather opaque "expected 200, got 500".
 You can enable this in a few ways, including in the example itself:

 ```ruby
 it "will report on both these expectations should they fail", aggregate_failures: true do